-Messages Received shows how many messages in total were received in the helpdesk.
+Messages Received shows how many messages your Gorgias account received in total.

 Increase/Decrease - Under each metric, you will see a percentage showing a change as either positive or negative.
 If you hover over this metric it will give you the delta it is comparing it against.

 The median metric shows the amount of time your clients wait for the first response from an agent or the resolution of the ticket.
 The 90% metric shows that 90% of the tickets get their first response from an agent or are resolved within the time stated.